SkyIsNotGreen/e-commerce-back-end/README.md

 ## Description

-Creating the back-end of an e-commerce
+Creating the back-end of an e-commerce app that allows you to edit the database with new entries.

 ## Video